Energy

 A peer-driven, hybrid learning model anchored in daily operations

-Following a competitive RFP process, Énergir selected iNNERSHiP as its partner in 2021 to design, structure and deploy the LSR plant versatility program.
+Following a competitive RFP process, Energir selected iNNERSHiP as its partner in 2021 to design, structure and deploy the LSR plant transformation program.

 The partnership unfolded between 2022 and 2024, with a structured anchoring and sustainability plan extending into 2025.

-• Tailored digital learning paths accessible 24/7, on any shift, from mobile or workstation.
+• Individual: Tailored digital learning paths accessible 24/7 on mobile or workstations, allowing learning to pace with individual progression despite shift rotations.

 Solution